vemareddykalvapalli/DevOps_GIT/README.md

 Select the Manage Jenkins link on the left hand side of the screen.
 Select the Configure System link.
 In the GitHub Web Hook section select the Manually manage hook URLs option.
-For each project that you want to have triggering builds, you need to open the Repository Administration screen on that GitHub project's page.
+For each project that you want to have triggering builds, you need to open the Repository Administration screen on that GitHub project's
-Select the Service Hooks tab.
-Select the Post-Receive URLs hook.
 Add the URL, which will be the root URL of your Jenkins instance with /github-webhook appended.
 Jenkins instanceOnce you have configured your Jenkins instance for receiving the push notifications, you can enable jobs being triggered via the push notifications:
 Goto your Jenkins instance job.